JRJurman/love2d-a11y-template/README.md

 ## How To Use

-First, copy the `a11y_template.html` in your project, and update title at the top of the page.
+First, copy the `a11y_template.html` into your project.

 Next, and throughout the development process, add `print` statements with the `tts:` prefix.